thedivtagguy/teaching/src/content/web2025/slides/day-1-the-small-web.md

 ---

-...you might have been taught a process that looks something like this.
+...you might usually be taught a process that looks something like this.

 ![](IMG-20250720232116728.png)